Virginia Theological Seminary: Foundation and Civil War years

 Land provided in 1827 for the construction of a purpose built seminary campus prompted a move to hilltop site two and a half miles west of the growing city of Alexandria.
 The original library building was completed in 1855 and St. George's Hall in 1856.
 A private donation from two New York brothers, John and William Henry Aspinwall, enabled the construction and dedication of the landmark Italianate, Gothic Revival, Aspinwall Hall in October 1859.
 Aspinwall Hall and adjacent buildings of the period designed by Baltimore architect Norris Starkweather, are listed in the National Register of Historic Places.

+In 1839, seminary purchased 80 acre of nearby land to establish the Episcopal High School, then the first high school in Virginia.
+The organizations were governed by the same board of trustees and incorporated in 1854 as the "Protestant Episcopal Theological Seminary and High School in Virginia."
+In 1923, the school broke from the diocese and has been run by an independent board of trustees since then.

 During the American Civil War from March 1862 to August 1865 the Union Army commandeered the seminary buildings and grounds for use as a military hospital.
 After the war, two professors and 11 veterans reopened the seminary on a campus that had been used to house 1,700 wounded Federal troops and to bury 500 soldiers.